 Syllabus Attachment.
-OSU has compiled useful information that applies to all classes at http://academicaffairs.okstate.edu/faculty-a-staff
+OSU has compiled useful information that applies to all classes at http://academicaffairs.okstate.edu/sites/default/files/Fall 2015 Syllabus.pdf

 This website includes add/drop/withdrawal dates, university holidays, accommodations for students with disabilities, academic resources, and much more.
 You are responsible for reading this information and having any questions answered.